gauravkumarchhipa/Crypto_App-using-Reactjs/README.md

 "react-icons": "^4.7.1",
 "react-router-dom": "^6.8.1",
 # Description
 This React web app in real time crypto web app created.
-This app in IND-Rupee, US-Dollar & UK-Pound in cunvered crypto pricce.
-This App in graph is eassily understandin Minimum and maximum crypto prince show day, week, yearly.
+This app in IND-Rupee, US-Dollar & UK-Pound in convert crypto price.
+This App in graph is easily understanding Minimum and maximum crypto prince show day, week, yearly.